 Salads are in NEED of personality...

 As the culinary arts industry evolves, I found that the creativity for a great and filling salad seems to be diluted to find.
 I discovered many salads I enjoyed were served to me with remaining water at the bottom of the bowl (which creeps me out when I see it with ranch dressing), or the greens were wilted or dried out.
 The proteins, such as chicken or beef, seem to be slighted from the commercials that drove me to try the craved salad in the first place.

 Absolutely, positively a culinary turn-off.

 As I transition from carnivore to semi-vegetarianism, I find that I am not too interested in the additives of poultry or seafood.
-However, I have became a born again salad lover with giving the traditional garden salad a 2k18 makeover!
+However, I have become a born again salad lover by giving the traditional garden salad a 2k18 makeover!